Steven Schwarzschild

-Steven S. Schwarzschild (1924–1989) was a rabbi, philosopher, theologian, and editor.
+Steven S. Schwarzschild (1924– December 2, 1989) was a rabbi, philosopher, theologian, and editor.

 Biography

 Schwarzschild was born in Frankfurt am Main, Germany and grew up in Berlin.
 He escaped to the United States with his family in 1939.

 He received ordination at Hebrew Union College in Cincinnati in 1948.
 After returning to Berlin to serve as rabbi of the Berlin Jewish Community under the auspices of the World Union for Progressive Judaism he met Lily Rose (1913–2009) whom he later married.
 In 1950 he returned to the United States serving in Temples in Lynn, Massachusetts, where he came into contact with Rabbi Joseph B. Soloveitchik of Boston whom he came to view as an important teacher, and in Fargo, North Dakota.
 He was a member of both Reform and Conservative rabbinic assemblies.

-In 1965, he was elected Professor of Philosophy and Judaic Studies at Washington University in St. Louis.
+In 1965, he was elected Professor of Philosophy and Judaic Studies in the School of Arts and Sciences at Washington University in St. Louis.

 He edited the journal Judaism-A Quarterly Journal from 1961 until 1969 and was the senior editor of the Werke of Hermann Cohen.

+His expertise was on Maimonides, Hermann Cohen, and Immanuel Kent.

-He was awarded an honorary degree by the Hebrew Union College-Jewish Institute of Religion.
+He was awarded an honorary degree by the Hebrew Union College – Jewish Institute of Religion.

 Both in person and by correspondence he entered into dialogue with the American Mennonite theologian and pacifist John Howard Yoder, with the American Catholic monk and writer Thomas Merton, and with many leading figures in philosophy and in Jewish thought.

-In 1989, he died after suffering an aneurysm.
+On December 2, 1989, he died at Jewish Hospital after suffering an aneurysm.